One of Princess Diana's favourite dresses going up for auction

 The purple velvet dress was designed by Victor Edelstein and was famously worn by Diana in her 1997 Vanity Fair photo shoot.

 The dress is part of Sotheby's "The One" auction.
-Other items include an invite to President JFK's famous birthday party where Marilyn Monroe popped out of a cake.
+Other items include an invite to President JFK's famous birthday party where Marilyn Monroe sang to the president.

 Another item up for grabs is basketball superstar Lebron James' jersey from the 2013 NBA finals.